Shriimant/PowerBI-Hotel-Revenue-Insights-/README.md

 ## Key Insights

-Building this dashboard streamlined decision-making, boosted online bookings by 25% in the first quarter and helped grow market share while improving operational efficiency.
+1. Building this dashboard streamlined decision-making, boosted online bookings by 25% in the first quarter and helped grow market share while improving operational efficiency.
+2. Best-Performing Property: AtliQ Exotica led with ₹320M revenue, an occupancy rate of 57.2%, and a cancellation rate of 24.2%.
+3. Highest Occupancy: AtliQ Bay recorded the highest occupancy rate (66%).
+4. Top Market by Occupancy & Ratings: Delhi had the best occupancy and customer ratings, followed by Hyderabad, Mumbai, and Bangalore.
+5. Peak Revenue Week: Week 24 saw the highest revenue at ₹139 M.
+6. Used Page Navigation to have seamless experience across entire report.

 ## Dashboard Views
 These are the required views -
 ## Home View